 - How to apply

 - The Application must include the signature of the person in your organization with delegated authority to sign the grant contract agreeing to the terms of the grant program.
-When you sign the Application with Assurances, you certify that you have read the application and that you will comply with the approved application with assurances, the assurances in the Grant Award Notification (GAN) and all other applicable federal regulations, state statutes and local policies.
+When you sign the Application with Assurances, you certify that you have read the application and that you will comply with the approved application with assurances and the assurances in the Grant Award Notification (GAN) and all other applicable federal regulations, state statutes and local policies.

 Using the Minnesota SWIFT Supplier Portal